Cryptochrome: In Drosophila

-In Drosophila, cryptochrome functions as a blue light photoreceptor.
+In Drosophila, cryptochrome is only encoded by one Cry gene (dCry) and functions as a blue light photoreceptor.
 Exposure to blue light induces a conformation similar to that of the always-active CRY mutant with a C-terminal deletion (CRYΔ).
 The half-life of this conformation is 15 minutes in the dark and facilitates the binding of CRY to other clock gene products, PER and TIM, in a light-dependent manner.
 Once bound by dCRY, dTIM is committed to degradation by the ubiquitin-proteasome system.

 Although light pulses do not entrain, full photoperiod LD cycles can still drive cycling in the ventral-lateral neurons in the Drosophila brain.
 These data along with other results suggest that CRY is the cell-autonomous photoreceptor for body clocks in Drosophila and may play a role in nonparametric entrainment (entrainment by short discrete light pulses).
 However, the lateral neurons receive light information through both the blue light CRY pathway and the rhodopsin pathway.
 Therefore, CRY is involved in light perception and is an input to the circadian clock, however it is not the only input for light information, as a sustained rhythm has been shown in the absence of the CRY pathway, in which it is believed that the rhodopsin pathway is providing some light input.
 Recently, it has also been shown that there is a CRY-mediated light response that is independent of the classical circadian CRY-TIM interaction.
 This mechanism is believed to require a flavin redox-based mechanism that is dependent on potassium channel conductance.
 This CRY-mediated light response has been shown to increase action potential firing within seconds of a light response in opsin-knockout Drosophila.

 Cryptochrome, like many genes involved in circadian rhythm, shows circadian cycling in mRNA and protein levels.
 In Drosophila, Cry mRNA concentrations cycle under a light-dark cycle (LD), with high levels in light and low levels in the dark.
 This cycling persists in constant darkness (DD), but with decreased amplitude.
 The transcription of the Cry gene also cycles with a similar trend.
 CRY protein levels, however, cycle in a different manner than Cry transcription and mRNA levels.
 In LD, CRY protein has low levels in light and high levels in dark, and, in DD, CRY levels increase continuously throughout the subjective day and night.
 Thus, CRY expression is regulated by the clock at the transcriptional level and by light at the translational and posttranslational level.

 Overexpression of Cry also affects circadian light responses.
 In Drosophila, Cry overexpression increases flies' sensitivity to low-intensity light.
 This light regulation of CRY protein levels suggests that CRY has a circadian role upstream of other clock genes and components.

 In mammals

+In mammals, cryptochrome proteins are encoded by two genes, Cry1 and Cry2.